OldManUmby/DND.SRD.Wiki/pages/10.gameplay/default.10.md

 ### Food and Water

-Characters who don't eat or drink suffer the effects of exhaustion (see appendix A).
+Characters who don't eat or drink suffer the effects of exhaustion (see appendix ##).
 Exhaustion caused by lack of food or water can't be removed until the character eats and drinks the full required amount.

 #### Food